Topics

 Is permanent life insurance the same as whole life insurance?

 Whole life insurance, implying that you are covered for your entire life, is sometimes loosely used to refer to all categories of permanent insurance.
 However, there are different types of permanent life insurance Canadians can choose from.
-Besides whole life insurance, many Canadian companies also offer universal life insurance, term-to-100 insurance, or even variable life insurance, as SuperMoney points out.
+Besides whole life insurance, many Canadian companies also offer universal life insurance, term-to-100 insurance, or even variable life insurance.
 We cover the different types of permanent insurance in great detail here.

 The most important differences between the different types of permanent life insurance products have to do with whether you want: